Chemaclass/knob-mvc/README.md

 {{/ base }}
 ```

-### Loading templates with automatically included Header and footer feature
+### Loading templates with automatically included header and footer feature

 The 3 first most important templates are: